Scratch & Dent Wind

 Many of the Blemished Spare Rubber Bulbs are dented and do not maintain a round appearance.
 However, these bulbs have been tested and do function, they still honk a horn.
 The important factor is not the volume of air, but the speed at which the air moves through the reed.
 If you need a horn for a professional recording, then get the first quality.
 If your horn is recreational, then these bulbs are perfect.
 With a blemish bulb, the horn will look like you just found it in your Grandpa's garage.

-BLEMISHED: Bansuri flute in A, approximately 22.75 inches in length.
+Bansuri flute in G, approximately 24.5 inches to 25.5 inches in length.
 The Bansuri has a mouthpiece that is played in a similar way as the western transverse flute.
 It is made from a single piece of bamboo with seven holes.
 The pitch indicated for the bansuri means the flute will play that pitch with the first 3 holes covered.
 The dominate hand plays the lower three holes.
 The seventh hole is optional and rarely played.
 Its main purpose is to give greater accuracy in the upper octaves.
 It may be played on the rare occasion when you need to play the Ni in the lower octave.

 The bansuri is a transverse flute from India, literally from the words bans (bamboo) and suri.
 It is one of the oldest musical instruments.
 All half notes, accidentals and microtones are produced by a unique fingering system.
 The finger holes have to be precisely covered either fully or half by the phalanxes of the fingers and not by the fingertips.
 This technique also simplifies the playing of longer bansuris.
 The standard quality of the Indian bansuris produce a quite beautiful sound, but their tuning is often not exactly to the western standard notes.
 It can happen that they sometimes sound slightly out of tune to the western ear.